After School Clubs provide childcare for children in a safe and supervised environment at the end of the school day.

 You can also find details of support available to help with childcare costs on our Paying for childcare web page.

 What is the ratio of staff to children?

 This will depend on the age of the children.
-Three to eight year olds should have a 1 to 8 ratio.
+Three to four year olds must have a 1 to 8 ratio.
 It is up to the provider to decide the ratio for school age children, though it is recommended to maintain ratios of 1 to 8 for children between the ages 5 to 8 and 1 to 10 for children aged 9 years or older.
-Two members of staff must be present at all times.

 Will they have any checks?

 Staff must have an enhanced Disclosure and Barring Service (DBS) check to make sure they are suitable to work with children and young people.
 The provider must follow their safer recruitment policy.